PedroGatech/LearningToControlClass/class12/class12.md

 In this case, we can see that our $\mathcal G^\dagger$ can be given by $\mathcal G^\dagger = K_\mathcal X \circ \varphi\circ L_\mathcal Y$, where $K_\mathcal X$ and $L_\mathcal Y$ are the operators that project $\mathcal X$ and $\mathcal Y$ to the non-infinite dimension spaces $\mathbb R^{n}$ and $\mathbb R^{n}$, respectively, and $\varphi$ is a non-linear function that maps $\mathbb R^{n}$ to $\mathbb R^{m}$.
 Different selections of the set {$K_\mathcal W$, $L_\mathcal W$, $\varphi$} generate different classes of Neural Operators.

 We can, from this, see the first limitation of this technique: we're limited by how well is the approximation of $K_\mathcal WL_\mathcal W \approx I$.
-It turns out that, as described by \[cite], this is approximation is fairly general:
+It turns out that, as described by [5], this is approximation is fairly general:
 Universal approximation:
 Let:
 - $\mathcal X$ and $\mathcal Y$ be separable Banach spaces.